hombit/freddi/Readme.md

 --------

 The code solves 1-D evolution equation of Shakura-Sunyaev accretion disk.
-This code was developed to simulate fast rise exponential decay (FRED) light curves of low mass X-ray binaries (LMXB) for the paper Lipunova & Malanchev (2016) (in prep.).
+This code is developed to simulate fast rise exponential decay (FRED) light curves of low mass X-ray binaries (LMXBs) for the paper Lipunova & Malanchev (2016) (in prep.).

 Installation